0xpass/passport-clerk-quickstart/README.md

 # Passport-Clerk-Quickstart

 This project is a demonstration of integrating the Passport SDK for user registration, authentication, and message signing within a Next.js application.
-It showcases how to set up a basic authentication flow using Webauthn with `@0xpass/passport` and `@0xpass/webauthn-signer`, along with blockchain interactions via Viem.
+It showcases how to set up a basic authentication flow using Webauthn with `@0xpass/passport` and `@0xpass/key-signer`, to create a wallet and sign messages using clerk
 ## Getting Started

 To get the project up and running on your local machine, follow these steps: